 |Dental Emergency Kit for Sporting Events|

-|Tongue depressor||Sterile small wire cutters (for removal of broken orthodontic wires), hemostats, crown and bridge scissors|
+|Tongue depressor||Sterile instruments: mouth mirror, explorer, small wire cutters (for removal of broken orthodontic wires), hemostats, crown and bridge scissors|

 Another activity for dentists and their staff is making mouthguards for sport teams.
 “Fitting mouthguards is a perfect activity for a dental society,” says Robert Morrow, D.D.S., Professor of Prosthodontics, University of Texas-San Antonio Dental School.
 “You simply get a group of dentists together at the school and begin making impressions.
 It spreads out the costs and cuts down on the time.
 And it’s worthwhile.”2 “It’s a great practice builder,” says Robert Donnelly, D.D.S., a general practitioner in San Marcos, Texas, and dentist for the Southwest Texas State University football team.
 “I don’t charge for my time or the materials to make a mouthguard.
 I do it for free.
 As a result, we get a lot of referrals.”22

 Due to the increasing participation in sporting events by children of all ages, a need for mouthguard implementation is of extreme importance.
 Dental professionals need to develop effective ways of conducting research to determine the prevalence of sports-related injuries in their communities.
 By combining research with preventive efforts, legislation can be changed in your area.
 Mouthguard requirements would help to reduce the number of orofacial sporting injuries and protect athletes.
 Dentists and allied dental professionals can provide education to athletes and their families on the types of injuries, treatment procedures, and mouthguard prevention.